queuedpixel/stream-countdown-overlay/contributing.md

 Send a scanned copy of the signed CLA via email to: <cla@queuedpixel.com>

-Once submitted, you will receive a confirmation email and be added to the project contributors page: <contributors.md>
+Once submitted, you will receive a confirmation email and be added to the [project contributors page](contributors.md).